We talked to Pascal van Opzeeland, Marketing Director at Userlike to learn more about the great tool they came up with in 2011.

 37Signals is a great source of inspiration for us.
 By building simple but great products and generating quality content, they managed to grow so big with such a small team.
 They also work in a very different way, often remotely.
 Also, Kissmetrics is very inspiring for us, especially their content creations.
 They have such a large and high-quality output, we are looking on how we can pull something like that off ourselves.
 Finally, we must admit that we are all Apple fans, and we like to think that we mirror their elegance in design and usability in our software.

-What would you wish you’d have known at the beginning of 2013?
+What would you wish you’d have known at the beginning of the year?

 The bitcoins exchange rate of course!
 We would have installed bitcoin payment in our system and wouldn’t have had to think about external funding anymore.

-Where do you see Userlike by the end of 2014?
+Where do you see Userlike by the end of the year?

 We have now established ourselves firmly in Germany, and we’ve begun expanding abroad.
 By the end of 2014, we aim to have gained a significant foothold in the Netherlands, Spain, France, the UK, and the USA.
 Concerning the software, we plan to expand the business intelligence factor (when and how the chat interacts with the website visitors).